YJordan-1/Expense-Tracker/readme.md

 ## Lessons Learned
 Utilized ES6 Arrow Functions to make the codebase cleaner & easier read.
-Also utilizing Local Storage to save the users history made the application much more user friendly.
+Also utilizing Local Storage to save the users history made the application much more user friendly